Sakshi9977/E-Commerce-Sales-Customer-Insights-Analysis/README.md

 # **E-Commerce Sales & Customer Behavior Analysis**

-## **Objective**
+## **Problem Statement**
-As a Data Analyst at an emerging e-commerce startup, the goal is to develop a data-driven strategy to boost sales and improve customer satisfaction.
-The company’s leadership has provided access to an open-source online retail dataset (e.g., “UCI Online Retail Data”) containing anonymized transaction details over the past year.

-This analysis aims to:
-- Understand past customer behavior.
-- Identify key revenue drivers.
-- Propose actionable strategies for business growth.
+An emerging e-commerce startup is facing challenges in understanding customer behavior, optimizing sales performance, and improving customer retention.
+The leadership team seeks a data-driven approach to identify key revenue drivers, enhance customer satisfaction, and boost overall business growth.

+To address this, an in-depth analysis of an open-source online retail dataset (e.g., "UCI Online Retail Data") has been conducted.
+This project leverages Power BI to visualize trends, segment customers, and derive actionable insights to drive strategic decision-making.

 ---